Workforce Development Pilot Initiatives

 Our solution is to create more pathways for women in the construction and manufacturing industry.
 We need more on-ramps for women in the trades and we need to take new approaches for training to address the widening gap for women.
 It is our goal to get women to work as quickly as possible.
-She Built This City is committed to addressing this problem with two pilot initiatives in 2021.

 Women’s Repair Crew

 Cohort Details: Summer of 2022 – SBTC will hire an initial crew of 5-6 women to train, learn and grow this model with us.